subsquid/docs/docs/archives/substrate/archives-explorer-api.md

 ## Call

 Calls are more granular than extrinsics.
-They are used to unwrap `util.batch`, `sudo` and `proxy` extrinsics.
+The extrinsics `util.batch`, `sudo` and `proxy` are unwrapped by the Archive into an array of child calls.

 ```graphql
 type Call @entity {